 Will a Misdemeanor Conviction Result in a Criminal Record in New Jersey?

 New Jersey divides crimes into two main categories: disorderly persons offenses and indictable crimes.
 As we mentioned, disorderly persons offenses are similar to misdemeanors in other jurisdictions.
 Indictable crimes, on the other hand, equate to felonies, which carry the most severe consequences.
 Compared to indictable crimes, disorderly persons offenses are not crimes warranting severe criminal punishments.
 However, this doesn’t mean you are safe from the consequences of a criminal conviction.

 If you were charged and convicted for a misdemeanor in New Jersey, your criminal conviction would show up in your record.
 Many people feel tempted to believe that being charged with a misdemeanor – or disorderly persons offense – is “not that bad.”
 However, nothing can be further from the truth.
 If you are facing misdemeanor charges, it is critical to fight them aggressively.
 Your criminal record may cause multiple challenges in the future, even after getting out of jail.

 No matter the classification of your criminal offense, you should always take your charges seriously.
 Even a minor charge such as a disorderly persons offense can lead to devastating consequences.
 Our Atlantic City criminal defense attorneys from the Law Offices of John J. Zarych can help you fight against your criminal charges.
-For decades we have dedicated all of our efforts and resources to defending and upholding our clients’ constitutional rights.
-We know how frustrating and challenging facing New Jersey’s criminal justice system can be.
-We will fight aggressively and strategically, providing you with the criminal defense you deserve.
-To learn more about our legal services in a free, confidential consultation, call our law offices today at (609) 616-4956.
+To learn more about our legal services in a free, confidential consultation, call our law offices today at (609) 445-3579.